-From Anna on May 27th, 2008 in Green Remodeling
+From Dean Dowd on May 27, 2008 in Green Remodeling

 In Canada, most of the new construction is very compact.
 Everything is packed as efficiently as possible into the city center, allowing for most people to walk or ride bicycles.
 With gas over $5.00 per gallon, people ride their bikes from as far as 40 minutes to and from their jobs.
 Public transit is also widely used, and many of the cars are small hybrids or electric.